Jalama Beach: Cheeseburgers in Paradise

 Add to all this the Jalama Beach Store and Grill, where they make a mean burger and don’t gouge the prices like they could (it’s a very captive audience), and you’ve got a pretty sweet spot to spend a few days.
 The campground is popular with the locals, and most recommend showing up early if you want a good spot.
 You can reserve some campsite spots by calling in advance, but most people seem to show up and throw up a tent a day or two before they’re planning to be here.
 That’s right: they’ll pay for two extra days just to ensure they have their preferred spot on the beach.

 So, is it all just a magnificent wonderland?
 Well, Jalama Beach is a windy place, and the wind can wear on you after a few days.
 It’s a well known spot for kitesurfers and windsurfers, and we saw some entertaining performances.
 During the windiest periods, we withdrew into the van for shelter, but the wind dies down each night like clockwork.
-And the tap water is nasty.
 And the showers are an experience (a bad one – I don’t think I’ve ever shivered so hard in my life).
 But camping at Jalama Beach was the most interesting, remote, peaceful oceanside camping we’ve experienced in California, and we’d recommend it in a second.
 And don’t miss the Jalama burger.